 List of diseases

-If you are not sure about the terms we are using or the range of diseases that are available via the Directory, then visit our list of disease terms for you to search.
+Not sure about the terms we are using, or the range of diseases that are included?
+Refer to our list of disease terms.

-Looking for a specific Biobank, then head over to our list of all the sample collections registered in the Directory.
+Looking for a specific sample resource?
+You can find a list of all the sample collections registered in the Directory.